That's Freedom

 "That's Freedom" is a song written and performed by American singer-songwriter, Tom Kimmel.
-It was taken from his debut studio album, 5 to 1.
+It was taken from his debut studio album, 5 to 1 and reached number 64 on the US Billboard Hot 100 in July 1987.

 John Farnham version

 In 1990, Australian pop rock singer John Farnham recorded a version of "That's Freedom".
 It was released in September 1990 as the second single from his 14th studio album Chain Reaction.
-The song peaked at number 6 on the ARIA Charts.

-At the ARIA Music Awards of 1991, the song was nominated for ARIA Award for Single of the Year.
+The song peaked at number six on the Australian Singles Chart.
+At the ARIA Music Awards of 1991, the song was nominated for Single of the Year.